Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 Sweden 1.2% 3.7%

 Microsoft is US-centric.
 71.5% of Azure's traffic originates from the United States.
-This reflects Microsoft's dominance in US enterprise IT.
-Government contracts, Fortune 500 Microsoft 365 deployments, and Azure AI workloads all concentrate traffic domestically.
-Microsoft's international presence exists (Netherlands 3.4%, Singapore 2.5%) but pales against its US base.
+That reflects Microsoft's dominance in US enterprise IT: government contracts, Fortune 500 Microsoft 365 deployments, and a growing pile of Azure AI workloads.
+Microsoft has international presence (Netherlands 3.4%, Singapore 2.5%), but nothing close to the US base.

 Google is the most globally distributed.
 Only 40.3% of GCP traffic comes from the US.
 Singapore (12.0%), Germany (11.1%), Hong Kong (3.9%), and Sweden (3.7%) all contribute meaningful share.
-Google's global distribution stems from its consumer services (YouTube, Gmail) that generate traffic worldwide, plus a cloud customer base that skews toward globally distributed applications.
+Google's geography comes from its consumer services (YouTube, Gmail) that generate worldwide traffic, plus a cloud customer base built around globally distributed applications.

 AWS splits the middle.
 51.2% US, with strong secondary markets in Germany (11.8%), Singapore (7.9%), and Ireland (7.0%).
-AWS's geographic spread reflects its position as the default choice for startups and mid-market companies in most regions.
-The Ireland concentration (7.0%) comes from the eu-west-1 region, a popular choice for companies serving European customers from a single region.
+That spread reflects AWS's position as the default choice for startups and mid-market companies in most regions.
+The Ireland concentration comes from eu-west-1 — the single region a lot of companies pick when they serve European customers without spending on multi-region deployment.

-Where to focus your prospecting: Azure prospects cluster in the US.
+For prospecting: Azure prospects cluster in the US.
 Google Cloud prospects spread globally with strong Southeast Asian representation.
-AWS splits fairly evenly across NA, Europe, and APAC.
-We see these same patterns in our data on companies using Microsoft Azure, companies using Google Cloud, and companies using DigitalOcean (which often shows up as a secondary provider alongside the Big Three).
-Adjust your technology detection filters accordingly.
+AWS splits evenly across NA, Europe, and APAC.
+We see the same patterns in our data on companies using Microsoft Azure, companies using Google Cloud, and companies using DigitalOcean (which often shows up as a secondary provider alongside the Big Three).
+Adjust your technology detection filters to match.

 Cloud provider region count comparison Azure 75 Oracle 53 Google 48 AWS 42

-Cloud providers compete on geographic reach, but more regions don't automatically translate to more traffic.
+Cloud providers compete on geographic reach.
+More regions doesn't automatically mean more traffic.

 Provider Available Regions Key Expansion Areas